astronomersiva/siva.dev/posts/write-ups/night-mode.md

 You might recollect from high school statistics that the mean, median, and mode are all equal and located at the center of the distribution.
 If we take multiple photos and plot the values for the pixel `P`, we will get a similar graph.
 If we just find their average value, we should be eliminating noise!
+If this is confusing, think of it this way.
+The center point(`0`) is the actual signal value.
+Noise can be `-1`, `+1.2`, `+1`, `-1.1`, `+1.1`.
+When you average these, you will get `(-1 + 1.2 + 1 - 1.1 + 1.1) / 5 = 0.24` which is very close to `0`, the actual value of the signal.
+The more values you average, the closer you get to the real signal.

-The algorithm might look something like this.
+The algorithm might look something like this for photographs.

 ```
   image1: width 100, height 100